What was the date 88 years ago?

 Solution

-88 years in the past was 24 Apr 1936, a Friday.
+88 years in the past was 03 Feb 1937, a Wednesday.
 Subtracting 88 years in the past is usually simple.
 Anything under a decade can usually be counted on one hand.
 The biggest challenge will be skipping decades behind or even centuries.
-Additionally, we’re 6 days from the end of April, so being in the end of of the month, you'll need to consider monthly changes as well.
+Additionally, we’re 3 days from the end of February, so being in the early part of of the month, you'll need to consider monthly changes as well.
 Weekly and daily changes most likely won't impact 88 years ago.

 How we calculated 88 years before today